Vincent Testaverde steps into the spotlight

 “I finally said I don’t think I’m going to get my shot.
 Gotta go on to bigger and better things.”

-Last week, Gattuso made that decision official, in the most 2018 way possible – posting a video on the UAlbany Football twitter page.
+Last week, Gattuso made that decision official, in the most 2018 way possible – posting a video on the UAlbany Football Twitter page.
+The announcement could have come right from Vatican City: gold smoke for Burns, white for Brunson and purple for Testaverde.

 “We felt this was the right decision to go with Vinny,” Gattuso said.
 “We think he’s going to do well.